Tuesday, December 07, 2004

 As a 49-year old single male, I have friends who apparently feel it's their job to keep score with regard to my romantic life.
 For some reason, they can't quite get that my being alone doesn't necessarily mean that I'm lonely.
 They can't get that I don't worry about being single.
 I have been chided about missing many "opportunities"...
 "When the time is right," I say, "I'll know it... but until then, I'm not going to fret about it.
 It's not a huge priority for me.
 It's certainly nothing to worry about."

 I guess I bring this all up in the context of discussing Lost In Translation because I wonder about the feasibility of such a relationship.
 As I have grown older, I've maintained an interest in women my age.
 I don't see their aged looks as unattractive — not in the least.
 But should my age disqualify me from being attracted to a younger woman.
 What if, as in the film, a difference in ages was nearly invisible when you looked closely at the relationship?
-It seems to be common belief that an older man who is involved with — or marries — a much younger woman he is merely chasing his vanity or grasping at his vanishing youth or is sexually depraved; the woman is merely looking for a father she never had.
+It seems to be common belief that an older man who is involved with — or marries — a much younger woman he is merely chasing his vanity or grasping at his vanishing youth or is sexually depraved, and that the woman is merely looking for a father she never had.

 Since I've been single, I've mostly been interested in women my own age (except, perhaps for one)... there's a great deal to be said for having a relationship with someone who has had similar life experiences.
 But at the same time, there are a lot of experiences that I likely missed as a result of being married with children.
 And I don't mean sexual depravity!
 It is so easy to fall in love with Scarlett's character (getting back to the film); so easy to believe that she's a real person; so easy to believe that she'd also fall for the likes of me.
 Despite her youth, her desires for a true companion were very real.
 It wasn't just her loneliness I felt — it was her desire to be a part of a big love.